 How to Get from Heraklion to Agios Nikolaos by Taxi

-It’s also possible to reach Agios Nikolaos from Heraklion by taxi.
-You can take a taxi at the Airport of Heraklion or at the Port of Heraklion.
+It’s also possible to get to Agios Nikolaos from Heraklion by taxi.
+You can take a taxi at the airport of Heraklion as well as at the Port of Heraklion.

 Remember that it’s not odd for taxi drivers to charge an extra fee for night rides.

-How to Travel from Heraklion to Agios Nikolaos with a Private Pre-Booked Transfer
+How to Get from Heraklion to Agios Nikolaos with a Private Pre-Booked Transfer

 It’s always a good move to also book the return trip beforehand in case you’re flying out of Crete also from Heraklion Airport.